JacobPaxton/bakery-sales/readme.md

 8. Tested model performance against final out-of-sample data

 # Recreate my work
+1. Clone this repository
+2. Download the bakery sales data from the Kaggle link above
-1. Run final_notebook.ipynb as a Jupyter Notebook Python 3 notebook
+3. Run final_notebook.ipynb as a Jupyter Notebook Python 3 notebook
+4. Execute all cells in the notebook